I love a good fight.

 And as many as nine out of every ten new onshore wells will undergo some sort of fracture stimulation.

 It's these onshore wells that are driving U.S. oil production...

-During the last three years, our domestic crude output has jumped a little more than 1.6 million barrels per day.
+During the last several years, our domestic crude output has jumped a little more than 1.6 million barrels per day.

-You can see in the chart above where much of that production increase took place.
-Texas and North Dakota — just two states — have accounted for 72%.
+You can see in the chart above where much of that production increase took place up until 2013.
+Texas and North Dakota — just two states — accounted for 72%.